bitlap/zim/README_EN.md

                    └─ zim
                       ├─ ZimServer.scala        -- The entry point to the program
-                      ├─ api                    -- API base on tapir ├─ application            -- Service
+                      ├─ api                    -- API base on tapir ├─ actor                  -- actor and ws protocol ├─ application            -- Service
+                      ├─ cache                  -- Cache, use zio-redis
                       ├─ configuration
                       ├─ domain
                          └─ model               -- Table model